This page still requires a bit more work, and may also be further extended.

 This page can be considered a continuation of a preceding page that looked into the detailed character frequency distribution and the resulting anomalous entropy of the Voynich MS text.
 It is necessary to have read that page, before going through the present page.

 Figure 1 below is a copy of Figure 10 of this preceding page.
 It shows the difference between the character pair distributions of a known plain text in Latin and the FSG transliteration of the Voynich MS.

 |Mattioli, Latin||Voynich MS, FSG|

 Figure 1: relative character pair distributions of Latin and Voynich text (FSG) compared

-The plot for the Latin plain text is dominated by the alternation of vowels and consonants, and the fact that such combinations are the ones that tend to have the highest frequencies.
+The figure for the Latin plain text is dominated by the alternation of vowels and consonants, and the fact that such combinations are the ones that tend to have the highest frequencies.
 In the preceding page, this was true for all four plain texts used, though the figure for the German text "Tristan" looked somewhat different from the other three.
 This is presumably because there are more consonants among the highest-frequency characters.

 It is of interest to redo these plots by separating the vowels from the consonants.
 For the known languages this could be done easily, but for the text of the Voynich MS we do not know which characters are vowels and which are consonants, or in fact if the characters in the Voynich MS alphabet can really be separated in this way.